MillionConcepts/knowing-the-sky/knowing-the-sky/0_getting_started_draft.md

 * downloading the content from GitHub
 * installing Conda and creating Conda environments
 * running the Jupyter Server
-* working with with a Jupyter Notebook
+* working with a Jupyter Notebook

 If you already know how to do all this, you can probably skip this document.